What Legal Obligations Arise When a Tenant Gets a Roommate?

 7. Therefore, on the basis of the submissions made in the request, I am not satisfied that KR was not reasonably able to participate in the proceeding because as an occupant, she has no contractual relationship with the Landlord.

-Of course, it is necessary to bear in mind that all as is said above relates only to legal concerns involving the contractual obligations that exist between a landlord and a tenant; and accordingly, it should be recognized that the absence of contractual obligations fails to suggest an absence of any legal obligations.
-Accordingly, while it is said that a landlord and an occupant are without any liability to each other for the contractual obligations that arise solely between a landlord and a tenant, an appreciation must remain for the potential of civil liability or criminal sanctions should either a landlord or an occupant direct improper conduct towards the other.
-As an example, where an occupant wrongfully causes damage to the property of the landlord, among remedies that the landlord may pursue via the Landlord Tenant Board as against the actual tenant, the landlord may also bring a lawsuit seeking compensation from the occupant who caused the damage.
-Of course, as explained above, the Landlord Tenant Board handles legal disputes as between a landlord and a tenant; and accordingly, any lawsuit the landlord would bring against an occupant would need commencement within a court of proper authority, such as the Small Claims Court, rather than the Landlord Tenant Board.
+With the above said, it is important to appreciate that a lack of contractual obligations fails to mean that a lack of any legal responsibility exists between a landlord and an occupant; and accordingly, it is emphasized that only the contractual obligations are lacking; however, civil liability and even criminal sanctions may arise if a landlord engages in misconduct directed toward an occupant or an occupant engages in misconduct directed toward a landlord.
+For example, if an occupant damages the rental unit or other property of the landlord, the landlord may bring a lawsuit against the occupant.
+Of course, the lawsuit would need commencement within a court of proper authority, such as the Small Claims Court, rather than the Landlord Tenant Board.
 Equally, if a landlord were to damage the property of an occupant, the occupant may bring a lawsuit against the landlord; and in such circumstance, such a lawsuit would proceed in a court rather than the Landlord Tenant Board.